WillNilges/yap3st/README.md

 ### Is that it?

-Shoot, dawg, I think so.
+I think so.
 Do this (or just run craft.sh):

 ```
 python3 setup.py bdist_wheel && snapcraft